janndriessen/replay/README.md

 # 🔴 replay

-A tool to replay failed transactions conveniently for any user.
+A tool to replay failed transactions in a convenient and easy way.

 Building this tool was inspired by this idea from the Optimism ecosystem contributions list : https://github.com/ethereum-optimism/ecosystem-contributions/issues/100.

+For most users it's to difficult to use a SDK or CLI to replay failed transactions and understand all necessary steps.
+So `replay` abstracts away the the difficult parts providing an easy-to-use UI to do just that.

+Submission for ETHGlobal Superhack 2023 by JD.

 ## Sponsors